alkem-io/client-web/docs/wysiwyg-markdown-editor.md

 ## MaxLength

 The maxLength, and text length in general, can be problematic because everything the user types is translated into Markdown, which may not be the same length due to Markdown formatting tokens.
-But it is a common problem with all of these editors, none of the mentioned here have a maxLength implementation, only tricks in their GitHub issues forums.
+But it is a common problem with all of these editors, none of the mentioned here have a maxLength implementation, only tricks in their github issues forums.
 We are calculating the resulting markdown for each keystroke and for each action (pasting/changing styles/... can increase the size in more than 1 character at a time), but it is not trivial to prevent actions and loading a previous state causes the component to reset.

 ## Install